flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 It can be helpful to check if messages are sent to the Hoppie network.
 The Hoppie website shows all sent and received messages to and from a specific call sign.

-The link follows the the following syntax:
+The link follows the following syntax:

 ```
 http://www.hoppie.nl/acars/system/callsign.html?network=<NETWORK>&callsign=<CALLSIGN>